Prime Minister Modi ahead of Karnataka elections - ExBulletin

 Hailing the 3.5-year tenure of the dual-powered government of Karnataka, Prime Minister Modi said, “The decisive, focused and forward-thinking approach of the BJP government is contributing significantly to the economy of Karnataka.”

 “Even during covid, under the leadership of Karnataka BJP, foreign investment of 90,000 crore has been witnessed every year.
-However, under previous governments, Karnataka has seen an annual foreign investment of about 30,000 crore. is the BJP’s commitment to the youth of Karnataka,” the Prime Minister added.
+However, under previous governments, Karnataka has seen an annual foreign investment of around 30,000 crore.
+This is the BJP’s commitment to the youth of Karnataka,” the Prime Minister added.

-Reiterating the party’s commitment to the development of the state, Prime Minister Modi said, “The BJP government will work with utmost loyalty to improve infrastructure in cities, advance the transport system, improve the quality life in villages and towns and ensure that new opportunities are created for women and young people.”
+Reiterating the party’s commitment to the development of the state, Prime Minister Modi said, “The BJP government will work with the utmost loyalty to improve infrastructure in cities, advance the transport system, improve the quality of life in villages and towns and ensure that new opportunities are created for women and young people.

 “We want Katnataka to be number one in investment, industry and innovation.
 We want Karnataka to be number one in education, employment and entrepreneurship.
-BJP is also trying to make Karnataka number one in agriculture Karnataka’s heritage and cultural competence has been revered,” he added.
+The BJP is also trying to make Karnataka number one in agriculture.
+The heritage and cultural competence of Karnataka has been revered,” he added.

 “For making Karnataka number one, I ask you all to vote as responsible citizens on May 10,” Prime Minister Modi added.